General information on collaboration

 - Ioffe Physics and Technology Institute RAS

-The Plenipotentiary representative of the government of the Russian Federation in JINR since March 2017 is Grigory Vladimirovich Trubnikov, Deputy Minister of Education and Science of the Russian Federation.
+The Plenipotentiary representative of the Government of the Russian Federation in JINR since March 2020 is Valery Nikolaevich Falkov, Minister of Science and Higher Education of the Russian Federation.

 Mikhail V. Kovalchuk, President, National Research Centre “Kurchatov Institute”